pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT07/README.md

 ---
 ### Literature Survey
- -**Real-Time vehicle Tracking (Lushi et al., 2022):** Utilizes GPS modules to continuously track the real-time location of vehicles and transmit data to the cloud using GPS module (Neo-6M), Arduino Uno, Wi-Fi module (ESP8266).
+ - **Real-Time vehicle Tracking (Lushi et al., 2022):** Utilizes GPS modules to continuously track the real-time location of vehicles and transmit data to the cloud using GPS module (Neo-6M), Arduino Uno, Wi-Fi module (ESP8266).
 Commuters can access this data via a mobile application to plan their trips efficiently.

- -**Route Optimization and Scheduling (Lushi et al., 2022):** Uses GPS and traffic data to optimize vehicle schedules dynamically.
+ - **Route Optimization and Scheduling (Lushi et al., 2022):** Uses GPS and traffic data to optimize vehicle schedules dynamically.
 The system analyzes congestion patterns and suggests alternative routes to minimize delays.

- -**Smart Ticketing and Contactless Payment (Lushi et al., 2022):** Introduces RFID-based ticketing solutions to automate fare collection and reduce fraud.
-Data is transmitted to a cloud-based system for efficient revenue tracking
+ - **Smart Ticketing and Contactless Payment (Lushi et al., 2022):** Introduces RFID-based ticketing solutions to automate fare collection and reduce fraud.
+Data is transmitted to a cloud-based system for efficient revenue tracking.

- -**Passenger Distance and Arrival Time Calculation (Salih Younis, 2021):** Uses the Haversine formula to calculate the distance between the passenger and the nearest vehicle.
+ - **Passenger Distance and Arrival Time Calculation (Salih Younis, 2021):** Uses the Haversine formula to calculate the distance between the passenger and the nearest vehicle.
 The estimated arrival time is computed based on distance and average speed, reducing waiting times.

- -**Load Monitoring Using IoT Sensors (Lushi et al., 2022):** Implements infrared(IR) sensors at vehicle entry and exit points to count passengers in real time, helping optimize fleet utilization and prevent overcrowding
+ - **Load Monitoring Using IoT Sensors (Lushi et al., 2022):** Implements infrared(IR) sensors at vehicle entry and exit points to count passengers in real time, helping optimize fleet utilization and prevent overcrowding.

 ---
 ### Architecture diagram